 Today, many people prefer to watch movies and TV shows with subtitles or captions on.
 Nobody wants to waste time watching videos with confusing or barely audible audio that they have to decipher.
 Moreover, subtitling and captioning are now more in demand than ever with the cultural border quickly dissolving when it comes to media consumption.
 People can now watch and understand videos with foreign audio.

 Subtitles and captions may seem to be one and the same for most people, but they do have a significant difference.
 In fact, even though both forms can be best understood as text versions of audio, they serve very different purposes.
 Besides, choosing one over the other can have a substantial difference on how your audience views and understands your video.
 Especially for businesses, whether you choose subtitles or captions depending on your project and purpose can have a huge impact on brand positioning.
+Read on to learn more about the differences between subtitling and captioning.

 So, what is the difference between subtitling and captioning?
 Subtitles are text alternatives of the spoken dialogue in the video.
 It is mainly used for translation purposes so that audiences outside the country of origin can understand what is going on.
 In other words, it is a timed transcription of the audio of a video footage which appears on the screen.
 Whether it is the dialogue between the actors, a monologue, or a voice-over or narration, subtitles provide the text version.